gflarity/gflarity.deno.dev/source/_posts/2016-02-27-Atom-editor-is-worth-watching.md

 tags:
 ---

+Update:  As of 2016-02-28, the goto declaration ability of WebStorm is FAR superior to any Atom packages I've tried.
+This is the only thing keeping me from using Atom as my daily driver for development.

 As I write this entry in markdown, I see the live results a separate pane to the right.
 It's only been a few minutes but so far I'm very impressed with [Atom](http://atom.io).
 You should go check it out if you haven't already.
 Here's what I like so far.

 ### Don't call them plugins, they're 'packages'